panhia-thao/JavaScript.md/ztm/goals.md

 I want to be a business woman
 I want to be the best at programming
 I want success and happiness.
+I want my communication to be better.
+I want to be positive and connect with people.
+Twin babies

+Need Imposter Syndrome

+Need to rewrite into I am: